Depending on your camera type you may have additional options to configure your camera:

 There are two types of zoom available, digital zoom and optical zoom.
 In the web interface, optical zoom is only available with the plus and minus signs.

 In addition the the optical zoom you can use digital zoom (on any camera type) with a simple pinch gesture of the image on your mobile device.
+On mobile remember to lock the view at the bottom right so that it doesn't swipe through cameras and allows you to zoom.

 With certain camera models you may have Image Settings available.